Fellowship Application Process

 • Applications will be reviewed once all the requirements listed above have been received by the program through ERAS.

-• We strongly encourage anyone who is considering applying for ID fellowship training to apply, and not to withhold your application because of these concerns.
+• We strongly encourage anyone who is considering applying for ID fellowship training to apply.
 We welcome your interest in infectious diseases and our program, and we look forward to meeting many of you on the interview trail this year, whether in person or remotely

 • Interviews are by e-mail invitation only.
 Applicants who have met our requirements will be notified through e-mail to the applicant’s e-mail address provided on the ERAS application.